 - You could also set up a free parents account at Oxford Owl for School and Home.
 Here you can access a free set of ebooks, which are copies of those we have in school.
 Initially use the lilac ones without words, to encourage your child to use story language, ask them questions to develop understanding of what they have read.
 Then in line with the phonics we are covering in class, begin using the pink, then red stage books.
 Any questions related to the book bands etc, please get in touch with the Foundation staff.

 - We are currently working on Phase 3 in phonics but revision of previous phase 2 is also very useful.

 - Tricky word games such as bingo, fish on cards or making them in magnetic letters will help the children to remember them.

 https://www.phonicsplay.co.uk/ Phase 2-3.
 Games such as Buried Treasure, Tricky Word Trucks, Sentence Substitution.
 There is now a free log in for parents for the length of the new lockdown

 https://www.booktrust.org.uk/books-and-reading/have-some-fun/storybooks-and-games/ There are some familiar books on here such as Owl Babies, Hairy Maclary.

 - Opportunities to practise writing simple words and sentences will be beneficial.
 These could be about a picture they have drawn and written underneath.

-- They could use one of the Tricky words and put it in a sentence.
+- They could use one of the Tricky words from the mat in their packs and put it in a sentence.

-- They could make their own storybook out of paper, drawing pictures and a sentence on each page to tell the story.
+- They could make their own storybook out of paper, drawing pictures and a sentence or words on each page to help tell the story.

 - Talk 4 Writing- Home learning pack link- https://www.talk4writing.co.uk/wp-content/uploads/2020/04/Reception-Sue.pdf (a donation has been made for this pack)